 There are several ways to solve this issue, as the legal and intelligence communities know.
 One solution is to use a 3rd party utility from Appligent that properly handles redaction.
 The company offers several flavors of the tool, but it may be too expensive for you if you have an occasional need since the starting price is about $250.
 You also need to convert your Word document to a PDF file.

 Another option is to save your Word document as a PDF file and then bring it into an image program like SnagIt.
 Using SnagIt, I applied a blur effect to the portions I wanted to redact.

 This solution isn’t perfect, though.
 For example, in the PDF I referenced in Step 1, you can grab all the text in your browser.
 With the SnagIt version, I couldn’t do this.
 Instead, I had to open the PDF version in Microsoft Word.
 I could then edit the text, but there were some character recognition issues.
 However, my blurred text came in as an image object.

 Microsoft Word AddOns & 3rd Party Services

-⚠ Please note this program is being archived July 2021.
+⚠ Please note this program was archived July 2021.

 How to Redact Text